dataPulverizer/interface-d-c-fortran/README.md

 ## Introduction

-In a [previous article](http://www.active-analytics.com/blog/a-quick-look-at-d/) I mentioned that D has full compatibility with C. In this article we decribe how to interface D with C and Fortran.
+In a [previous article](http://www.active-analytics.com/blog/a-quick-look-at-d/) I mentioned that D has full compatibility with C. In this article we describe how to interface D with C and Fortran, and we throw in a brief introduction to string mixins.

 ## Calling C functions from D.